Micouwr/AI-TRIAGE_Bot/docs/operator_quick_guide.md

 # Operator Quick Guide - AI Triage Bot

+**Document Status:** APPROVED
+**Operational Status:** FRAMEWORK
 **Version:** 1.0
 **Last Updated:** 2025-11-25
 **Audience:** Tier 1 Support Operators
+**Purpose:** Training guide for system operators when system becomes operational

 ---

 ## 🎯 Quick Start

 ### What is the AI Triage Bot?
-An AI-powered tool that automatically classifies support tickets into categories, helping you route tickets faster and more accurately.
+A tool designed to classify support tickets into categories using AI-powered analysis.

 ### What You Need
 - The AI Triage Bot application installed on your computer